Spot Regressions with Candlesticks: Monte Carlo Evidence

-This section examines the performance of the candlestick-based spot covariance estimator and the associated inference procedure through a series of Monte Carlo experiments.
+In this section, I examine the performance of the candlestick-based estimator and the test through Monte Carlo experiments.
 The analysis proceeds in two parts.
 First, I investigate the efficiency of the proposed estimator by comparing its asymptotic risk against an oracle estimator and a return-based estimator.
 Second, I evaluate the power of the hypothesis test for spot betas introduced in Section \ref{sec:inference}.